suikast42/pg_exporter/README.md

 # 2. Config Format
 #==============================================================#
 # pg_exporter config could be a single YAML file, or a directory containing a series of separated YAML files.
-# each YAML config file is consist of one or more metrics Collector definition.
-Which are top-level objects
+# Each YAML config file consists of one or more metrics Collector definition, which are top-level objects.
 # If a directory is provided, all YAML in that directory will be merged in alphabetic order.
 # Collector definition examples are shown below.